drewrwilson/drewrwilson.github.io/_posts/blog/2016-02-23-overengineered-name-tag.md

 The machine cuts the vinyl but you still need to remove the negative space in your design.
 The process of removing the unwanted pieces of vinyl is called "weeding".
 You can use a few different kinds of tools for this, like a pair of tweezers or dental tools.
 I like to use an X-acto knife because you can also use it to add additional cuts while you're working.

 Sometimes your design will have very large pieces of vinyl that need to be removed.
 If those big pieces touch a lot of detail, it can be very tedious to remove them.
 To make it easier, you can make cuts from your design to the edge of your vinyl and then remove pieces as you work.
-This is called "fencing" your design.
+This process is called "fencing".
 You can see what I mean in the photo below.

 ![](/assets/img/blog/laser-cut-name-badge/7-text.sm.jpg)